 When it comes to rural education in America, there is a world of opportunity to change lives for the better in all these careers.
 With the right background and education, people in these roles can impact the millions of students living in rural communities for years to come.

 Are you interested in making a concrete difference in rural students’ lives through action, advocacy and collaboration?
 Consider a doctorate in education online.
 The University of West Alabama offers a one-of-a-kind program that examines rural topics specifically.

 The Ed.D.
 Rural Education from UWA Online helps candidates gain a deeper understanding of the challenges and issues in rural education.
 This forward-thinking degree helps students become leaders addressing the needs of rural students and school districts.

-Designed for anyone with a master’s degree, not just teachers, the program offers two tracks:
+Designed for anyone with a master’s degree, not just teachers, the program offers six tracks:

-- Organizational Change and Leadership: Meant for instructional leaders, program directors and other changemakers who are ready to drive innovation in rural education.
+- The Organizational Change and Leadership track is ideal for program directors and other education experts who are ready to drive innovation in rural education.

 The first of its kind in the nation, our online Doctor of Education in rural education focuses on the critical problems mentioned in this guide, as well as the important strategies and solutions needed to overcome them.

 UWA uses open educational resources (OER), meaning that many instructors in this program offer textbook-free education taught through digital, openly licensed content.
 This helps students save a significant amount on textbook costs.
 Plus, students can access course materials they need anytime from anywhere.

 The Ed.D Rural Education is great for education specialists looking to make a difference through career advancement, teachers looking to advance into strategic leadership roles and anyone passionate about the matters facing rural school districts and students.
 Those graduating from this program will be prepared to tackle the tough questions surrounding rural education in America.

 Submit your information to be contacted by phone/email.